 Hostel Mostel (Bulgaria)

-This hostel has locations in three cities in Bulgaria (Sofia, Plovdiv, and Veliko Tarnovo), and they all follow the same principles: comfy beds, free breakfast, free dinner, free beer, fee shots, a pool table, and free fast wi-fi.
-And, you know, it’s hard not to like a place that gives you a delicious breakfast, free beer and pasta each night.
-The beds are super comfortable but the best part of staying here is just the friendly, social atmosphere.
-I especially loved their location in Veliko Tarnovo as it had great views of the old castle and the surrounding mountains.
-This hostel was my favorite during my recent 6 month trip through Europe.
+This hostel has locations in three cities in Bulgaria (Sofia, Plovdiv, and Veliko Tarnovo), and they all follow the same principles: comfy beds, free breakfast, free dinner, free beer, fee shots, a pool table, and free, fast Wi-Fi.
+And you know, it’s hard not to like a place that gives you a delicious breakfast, free beer, and pasta each night.
+The beds are super comfortable, but the best part of staying here is just the friendly, social atmosphere.
+I especially loved their location in Veliko Tarnovo, as it had great views of the old castle and the surrounding mountains.
+This hostel was my favorite during my recent six-month trip through Europe.

 Suk 11 Guest House (Bangkok, Thailand)

 Right in the center of Bangkok, this guesthouse is far away from the backpacker scene of Khao San Road and close to the action downtown (and also next to my favorite bar in the world, Cheap Charlie’s).
 Suk 11 is decorated in teak wood and there are also plants and flowers throughout the place.
 It’s like an oasis of calm in a city of craziness.
 In front is a traditional Thai restaurant that is filled with locals every night.
 The breakfast kind of sucks, and though some of the staff can be a bit sour sometimes, the location and décor more than make up for it.